AmanShinde710/Azure-Data-Factory-Taxi-Data-Pipeline/README.md

 * Optimized the pipeline for performance and scalability to handle large datasets.
 * Designed and created the table within the Azure SQL database.
 * Created linked services, datasets, and pipelines within the Azure Data Factory.

+## 🔑Key Takeaways:
+This project significantly enhanced my skills in:
+* Handling API data ingestion.
+* Designing and implementing end-to-end cloud-based data pipeline.
+* Working with large datasets and optimizing for performance.
+* Automate the data pipeline using ADF triggers.
+* Building relational data warehouses using Azure SQL DB.
+* The use and implementation of ADLS Gen2.

 ## Sample SQL Queries